aneeshdalvi/SER502-Spring2019-Team4/README.md

     a.
 To enter a custom code, navigate to the package 'data' and change or create the file of type inputTestFile1.desi Paste your code in this file that you want to run for the language.
         You can also select sample codes available in the same package.
-        Note : File extension should be desi for your source code
+        # Note : File extension should be desi for your source code
     b.
-Under the default package, right click on CompilerMain.java and click Run.
+Under the src -> compiler package, right click on CompilerMain.java and click Run.
     c.
-The intermediate code of the program can be obtained by navigating to the file "inputFile.intermediate" in 'data' package.
+The intermediate code of the program can be obtained by navigating to the file "inputTestFile1.vdesi" in 'data' package.
     d.
-Now, under the runtime package, right click on RunTimeMain.java and click Run.
-The output of the program can be obtained by navigating to the file "inputFile.output" in 'data' package.
+Now, under the src -> runtime package, right click on DesiRuntimeMain.java and click Run.
+    The output of the program can be obtained by navigating to the file "inputTestFile1.output" in 'data' package.

   2. Run via JAR:

     a.
-In the terminal, navigate to the directory where the race.jar is available.
+In the terminal, navigate to the directory where the desiCompiler.jar is present.
     b.
-Create a file inputFile.race and paste the code that needs to be run.
-Note that the file should be in the same directory where the race.jar is present.
+Create a file inputTestFile1.desi and paste the code that needs to be run.
+        Note that the file should be in the same directory as the desiCompiler jar.
     c.
-Run the command: "java -jar raceCompiler.jar inputFile.race".
+Run the command: "java -jar desiCompiler.jar inputTestFile1.desi" from terminal.
     d.
-The intermediate code of the program can be obtained by navigating to the file "inputFile.intermediate" in same directory.
+The intermediate code of the program can be obtained by navigating to the file "inputTestFile1.vdesi" in same directory.
     e.
-Now run the command "java -jar raceRunTime.jar inputFile.intermediate".
+Now run the command "java -jar desiRuntime.jar inputTestFile1.vdesi".
     f.
-The output of the program can be obtained by navigating to the file "inputFile.output" in same directory.
+The output of the program can be obtained by navigating to the file "inputTestFile1.output" in same directory.

 Terminal Commands to run the compiler: